 The cost of securing your business against prosecution is small.
 The implications of a prosecution are great.
 If an employee or other person connected to your business should happen to become involved in offering/receiving a bribe then you will need to avoid a prosecution for the business and you.
 Conviction will lead to confiscation proceedings.
 Even if you manage to prove the legitimacy of the income of the business the cost of achieving this will be massive.
 Will the business be able to survive this burden?
 There is no legal aid for the business to deal with this.

 With a small outlay in terms of cost and time you can do what is necessary to avoid this problem happening to you.
 Remember that the business does not need to be at fault for a successful prosecution under Section 7 of the Bribery Act.
 It only needs to have failed to plan for the possibility that someone else would commit an offence under the Act.
 If you have a policy in place you may find that insurance cover can be given and should be inexpensive.

 If your company becomes aware of an incident of bribery by a ‘related person’ then advice should be taken immediately from expert solicitors as there are ways of minimising the impact on the business and others involved in the business.
 We expect this government to introduce a new system of deferred prosecution agreements at some time.
 These will add another layer of protection for good businesses who found a problem but are doing what it can to avoid such matters in future.

-Contact Dennis Clarke to discuss your needs and agree a fee to resolve this.
+Contact Daniel Bonich to discuss your needs and agree a fee to resolve this.
 At the same time why not have a policy to deal with other eventualities that are usually ignored but which will be expensive if no plan is in place.
 See our business section for more.